mfbergmann/tripl-chat/README.md

 Replace your_api_key_here with your actual OpenAI API key.

-Set up your Google Cloud credentials for the Google Text-to-Speech API by following the instructions here.

 ## Usage
 Run the conversation.py script using the following command:

 ```python conversation.py
 ```